AI eCommerce Personalization with Zero-Party Data

 Capture pre-sale intent with wishlists to personalize launches and lifecycle

-Concrete example 1: before a limited drop, run a story that previews key items and lets users save favorites to a wishlist.
-On launch day, personalize the first story group or banner the user sees to feature the items they saved first, rather than a generic “shop the drop” message.
+Concrete example 1: before a limited drop, run a story that previews key items and lets users save favorites.
+On launch day, wishlist signals can be used to prioritize relevant items, curated collections, and recommendations.

 The outcome is a launch experience that feels personal without leaning on third-party tracking.
 You’re using the user’s own interactions to decide what to highlight, what to prioritize, and how to guide them back into the journey when it matters.